MykhailoArtemchuk/TelegTask/bug_report.md

    6.Click on text redactor and write a message.

-Result | We do not have a message that we wrote.
+6.Result | We do not have a message that we wrote.

-Expected Result | A message in a texbox
+7.Expected Result | A message in a texbox